-Good nutrition is one of the keys to good health.
-You can improve your nutrition by regularly eating foods that have a lot of vitamins and minerals in them, such as fruits, vegetables, whole grains and low- or nonfat dairy.
+Good nutrition is one of the keys to a healthy life.
+You can improve your health by keeping a balanced diet.
+You should eat foods that contain vitamins and minerals.
+This includes fruits, vegetables, whole grains, dairy, and a source of protein.

-- Has your doctor talked with you about a medical problem or a risk factor, such as high blood pressure or high cholesterol?
+- Do you have a health problem or risk factor, such as high blood pressure or high cholesterol?

-- Did your doctor tell you that this condition could be improved by better nutrition?
+- Did your doctor tell you that you can improve your condition with better nutrition?

 - Are you overweight?